Does the idea of School Market Day for your child make you feel anxious about what you need to make?

 I’ve been there — as recently as last year!

-To help stem the panic this year, I came up with ten clever, easy, and practical items to ensure that your child’s next Market Day is a big success.
+To help stem the panic this year, I came up with ten clever, easy, and practical items to ensure that your child’s next Business or Market Day is a big success.

 If your child has the opportunity to sell things at school for Market Day, I thought I would give you ideas of some of the creative things I’ve seen little entrepreneurs sell at an event like this.